Mutyala-Veera-Abhi-Nanda/Deep-audio-classifier/README.md

 # Deep Audio Classifier Project

-This repository contains a project for classifying audio files using deep learning techniques.
+This project is for classifying audio files using deep learning techniques.
 The project involves preprocessing audio data, training a model, and evaluating its performance.

+## Requirements:

+- Python 3.x

+- numpy

+- pandas

+- tensorflow

+- librosa

+- matplotlib

 ## Project Overview:

 The goal of this project is to develop a model that can accurately classify audio files into predefined categories.
 This involves several steps:

-#### Data Collection and Preprocessing:

-Load and preprocess audio files to extract meaningful features.
+#### Algorithm Description

+- Dataset: The dataset includes various audio clips labeled as Capuchin bird calls, non-Capuchin bird calls, and other forest sounds.
+The data come from a well-

+defined source Kaggle competition dataset.

+- Steps:

+1. Convert audio data to waveforms: Audio data is read and converted into a format (waveform) that can be processed.

+2. Transform waveforms into spectrograms: Spectrograms provide a visual representation of the audio signal's frequency spectrum over time.

+3. Classify Capuchin bird calls using the transformed data: A CNN model processes the spectrograms to classify the audio clips.

 #### Model Design: